-All impregnating slate, marble, stone, granite sealers are "food safe".
-All such sealers are made for application to stone and granite countertops, which are designed for food prep.
+Most impregnating slate, marble, stone, and granite sealers are "food safe".
+Stone sealers are made for application to kitchen countertops and food-prep surfaces.

-If the stone - slate - granite sealers were not food safe, they would not be approved for use on such surfaces and could not be marketed as such.
+If the slate or granite sealers were not food safe, they would not be approved for use on such surfaces and could not be marketed as such.

 Now, of course the sealer itself is not safe to consume, but after it has been applied all the chemicals evaporate and the remaining "cured" sealer is inert... meaning it is not chemically reactive and therefore not a contaminate and safe for food prep areas.